-For additional information on the CSM, including the full definition of the security control baselines defined for Levels 1 through 6 can be found here.
+Additional information on the SRG, including the full definition of the security control baselines defined for Levels 2 and 4 can be found here.

 AWS recognizes that when law enforcement places data in the cloud it puts an absolute priority on timely and secure access to information, wherever and whenever it is needed.
 To meet these needs, the AWS cloud infrastructure has been architected to be one of the most flexible and secure cloud computing environments available for storing criminal justice information.
 Our architecture provides an extremely scalable, highly reliable platform enabling customers to deploy applications and data quickly and securely in support of a wide variety of security and regulatory requirements, to include Criminal Justice Information Services (CJIS) workloads according to the CJIS Security Policy.

 In the spirit of a shared responsibility philosophy AWS has created a Criminal Justice Information Services (CJIS) Workbook in a security plan template format aligned to the CJIS Policy Areas.
 This Workbook is intended to support our partners documenting their alignment to CJIS security requirements.
 Furthermore, the template provides our partners and customer agencies a systematic approach to documenting their implementation of CJIS security requirements for review and authorization.
 The workbook provides an overview of CJIS, AWS and AWS services, and the AWS/Customer applicability of CJIS requirements and is available for download here.